Bruce Fanjoy: Political career

 Fanjoy was elected MP for Carleton in the 2025 Canadian federal election, unseating Conservative leader Pierre Poilievre, who had held the riding seven times since the 2004 Canadian federal election.
 The election in Carleton was targeted by the activist group Longest Ballot Committee, which managed to get 91 candidates on the ballot.
 Despite this, Fanjoy received more than 50% of the votes in Carleton.

+Fanjoy has sponsored an online government petition from a Manotick resident to require all federal party leaders to obtain top-secret security clearance, in response to Conservative leader Poilievre's refusal to do so, which the petition criticized as a "failure of leadership" that "exposes Canada to avoidable national security risks".
+The petition is open to Canadian citizens until April 2026 and received over 26,000 signatures as of 9 February.
+In February 2026, Fanjoy defended a hybrid work schedule in response to a federal order for public servants to work in the office four days a week.
+Fanjoy argued the order would create unnecessary costs, pollution, adversely affect work–life balance, and was an ineffective way to actually improve service quality.

 Personal life

 Fanjoy resides in a house that he built in Ottawa's Manotick community.
 He has two children.
 Fanjoy's uncle, Harold Fanjoy, was a Progressive Conservative Member of the Legislative Assembly of New Brunswick (MLA) from 1974 to 1987.
 Fanjoy and incumbent Fredericton—Oromocto Liberal MP David Myles are third cousins through their shared great-great-grandparents.